Policies

 Newspapers

 The libraries subscribe to a variety of newspapers, both for browsing and for reference purposes.
 National newspapers are available as well as local area newspapers.
-We also have past issues of the Shelton Herald and CT Post available through our databases.

-The Children’s and Teen Librarians are responsible for the selection of all children and teen materials using recognized public library resources.
-The collection contains materials suitable for a variety of reading levels and interest levels.
+The Children’s Librarians are responsible for the selection of all children’s materials using recognized public library resources.
+These include School Library Journal, Kirkus Reviews and Booklist The collection contains materials suitable for a variety of reading levels and interest levels.
+Responsibility for the appropriateness of children’s reading material rests with their parents or guardian.

-General Non-fiction Books
+General Non-Fiction Books

-The non-fiction collection is to help meet the informational needs of the children and teens both as students and individuals, to stimulate their curiosity, and expand their knowledge.
+The non-fiction collection is to help meet the informational needs of the children both as students and individuals, to stimulate their curiosity, and expand their knowledge.
+This is accomplished both by weeding books that are out of date and by adding new current titles with more accurate information.

 General Fiction Books